"Thank you, scary leather man. I love you."

 - During the Legally Blonde scene in which formerly-frosty Vivian Kensington begins to befriend Elle, she is also licked by Elle's dog Bruiser.

-- Occurs in Who Am I? when Jackie Chan's character stops during the middle of a chase scene to recue a cute poodle from a falling piano.
+- Occurs in Who Am I when Jackie Chan's character stops during the middle of a chase scene to rescue a cute poodle from a falling piano.
 The dog licks his face and the onlooking spectators clap and go, "Awww".

 - Subverted by Jack Nicholson's character in As Good As It Gets.
 It seems as if the dog even prefers Melvin to her real owner, Simon, but Melvin later reveals that the dog loves him so much because he carries a bag of bacon in his pocket.
 Double subverted in that when Simon tries to lure the dog over with some of the bacon, she won't come to him.